ekedonald/DevOps-Projects/19-Deploying-Applications-Into-Kubernetes-Cluster/README.md

 ![node-ip_30080](./images/4%20node_ip_30080.png)

 **How Kubernetes ensures desired number of Pods is always running?**
-When we define a Pod manifest and appy it - we create a Pod that is running until it's terminated for some reason (e.g., error, Node reboot or some other reason), but what if we want to declare that we always need at least 3 replicas of the same Pod running at all times?
+When we define a Pod manifest and apply it, we create a Pod that is running until it's terminated for some reason (e.g. error, Node reboot or some other reason), but what if we want to declare that we always need at least 3 replicas of the same Pod running at all times?

-Then we must use an [ReplicaSet (RS)](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) object - it's purpose is to  maintain a stable set of Pod replicas running at any given time.
+Then we must use an [ReplicaSet (RS)](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) object.
+It's purpose is to  maintain a stable set of Pod replicas running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.

 **Note**: In some older books or documents you might find the old version of a similar object - [ReplicationController (RC)](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/), it had similar purpose, but did not support [set-base label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#set-based-requirement) and it is now recommended to use ReplicaSets instead, since it is the next-generation RC.